USS Greenling (SSN-614): Service history

 On 27 May 1968, Greenling's fleet training exercise was interrupted by the search and rescue operation for missing submarine USS Scorpion (SSN-589).
 Her commanding officer was designated the Commander of the SAR Task Element, which included of three nuclear and four diesel submarines.
 That assignment continued until 12 June 1968.Greenling spent most of her career assigned to Submarine Squadron 10 (SUBRON 10) and was homeported in Groton, Connecticut.

 On 27 March 1973, Greenling accidentally dived "well below its test depth" during a training dive off the coast of Bermuda due to a faulty depth gauge.
 A different gauge revealed the error and the submarine returned to the surface safely.
 Various reports placed Greenling between 150 and 200 feet from crush depth at her deepest point.
-After returning to port, she was sent to Portsmouth Naval Shipyard in Maine for examination, and was returned to service soon after.History to 1994 needed.Greenling was decommissioned on 18 April 1994 and was subsequently disposed through the Nuclear Powered Ship and Submarine Recycling Program at Puget Sound Naval Shipyard on 30 September 1994.
+After returning to port, she was sent to Portsmouth Naval Shipyard in Maine for examination, and was returned to service soon after.

+In the spring of 1983, Greenling was participating in a Tactical Readiness Exam (TRE) in the Caribbean, when, during a drill to evade an enemy surface ship, a full down-angle with a flank bell was ordered.
+The flank bell necessitates the reactor's main coolant pumps switching from slow to fast speed.
+However, the slow-speed windings did not open before the fast-speed windings, resulting in a fireball that went through the entire vital switchgear in auxiliary machinery space upper level.
+All propulsion was lost, which is necessary to "drive" the boat back to the surface.
+A normal ballast tank blow had no effect, while a subsequent emergency blow of the ballast tanks slowly stopped the descent and ultimately brought the boat and crew to the surface.
+In rough seas, the crew back aft in engineering were unable to utilize the aft escape hatch to bring fresh air and cooling into the spaces.
+The engineering crew ultimately spent approximately 6 hours back aft with no AC, before finally making it forward, taking turns on the superstructure planes to cool off.
+The Greenling and crew spent approximately 2 weeks in Roosevelt Roads, Puerto Rico making repairs to allow the boat to make it back to New London on the surface.
+The event has been lovingly referred to as "The BBQ of 83".Greenling was decommissioned on 18 April 1994 and was subsequently disposed through the Nuclear Powered Ship and Submarine Recycling Program at Puget Sound Naval Shipyard on 30 September 1994.
 Equipment from Greenlings control room was salvaged and used to construct a simulation of a submarine control room as an exhibit at the Naval Undersea Museum in Keyport, Washington.